 There I was, back for more.
 It was dark again, anticipation vibrating on the air.
-But this time, we would not be pray to the landscape’s snares.
-Knowing our truck was no match for its careless clout, we deferred to it and parked on the other side of the soft terrain.
-We waited with our accoutrements of survival and leisure to be picked up and carried across that hungry sand whose only worthy opponent was a piece of advanced engineering, of which we did not quite have.
+But this time, I would not be pray to the landscape’s snares.
+Knowing my truck was no match for its careless clout, I deferred to Nature and parked on the other side of the soft terrain.
+I waited with my accouterments of survival and leisure to be picked up and carried across that hungry sand whose only worthy opponent was a piece of advanced engineering, of which I did not quite have.

-We all understood, simultaneously and equally, that we were in the presence of something great, something sacred.
+We all understood that we were in the presence of something sacred.
 Things that cannot be explained but with theories, like why some fish take my bait and others don’t, and still other things that can be explained by science: The water, cold at the shore where the wind chills it, and warm ankle-deep with the heat the sun lent it, and certainly colder out in the farther reaches, the deepest depths where the sun never was able to force its way through.

 After we had slogged back to camp through the muck, splashing along the way, we sat down with cold beers, poles secured.
 It grew so quiet that over the gently lapping water, all that could be heard were the distant, almost imperceptible sounds of a Spanish crooner across the lake and the faint hum of air, as though being blown over a bottle’s mouth, as the wind passed through the trees jutting apocalyptically from the surface.
 Everything about this experience is writ here in past tense, with the –ed suffix of gone, passed, expired, but the feelings, they followed me all the way back home.

 * Jung, C. G., The Archetypes and the Collective Unconscious.
 Trans.
 R. F. C. Hull.
 New York: Princeton UP, 1990.
 92.